The Digital Landscape of God: Narrative, Visuals and Viewer Engagement of Religious Videos on YouTube

 \subsection{Video Type}

-Speaking-style videos are the primary format, featuring individuals facing the camera to deliver content explanations.
-Single-person presentations addressing the camera constitute the most popular approach (as shown in \cref{fig:001}(a)), covering topics such as religious worldviews and commentary on controversial events.
-These videos frequently document the sermons of religious elders (\cref{fig:001}(a), bottom right) and extensively employ B-roll editing techniques to aid comprehension and immersion (\cref{broll}).
-Buddhist videos demonstrate the highest prevalence of this format at 70.32\%.
+Speaking-style videos are the primary format (62.09\%), featuring individuals facing the camera to deliver content explanations, covering topics such as religious worldviews and commentary on controversial events (Figure~\ref{fig:001}(a)).
+These videos frequently document sermons and extensively employ B-roll editing techniques.
+Buddhist videos demonstrate the highest prevalence at 70.32\%.

-The second most common category is on-site documentation of religious rituals or events, comprising 17.27\% of content.
-As rituals constitute essential forms of offline religious activities, digitizing them extends their influence online, allowing for storage and transmission.
-A portion of these videos documents collective learning activities in local congregations, presenting religion through group activities like chanting and choir activities (as shown in ~\cref{fig:001}(b)).
-Notably, individual-focused ceremonies such as believers' birthday celebrations and weddings (as shown in \cref{fig:001}(b)) are also popular.
-Both categories appear slightly more frequently in short-form videos compared to long-form content.
-The former suits the conversational style of short-form platforms, while the latter reflects mobile vertical filming habits.

-Music videos show significant increases in long-form compared to short-form content, with Christian and Jewish music videos being particularly active.
-Music has consistently been an integral component of religious culture \cite{shiloah1997music, moberg2012religion} and is regarded as an effective means of enhancing religious experience \cite{miller2002emotional, demmrich2020music}.
-Musical formats primarily fall into two categories: compilations, integrations, or remasters of existing music recordings (as shown in \cref{fig:001}(c)), and live or online recordings of instrumental performances and vocal presentations (as shown in \cref{fig:001}(c)).
-Dance occupies a minimal proportion of religious videos, primarily featuring solo or group performances by individuals wearing regionally distinctive costumes (as shown in \cref{fig:001}(d)).
-Other formats include (1) animated short films, and (2) visual presentations of religious deities or spiritual leader statues, encompassing physical sculptures, artistic paintings, and AI-generated content (as shown in \cref{fig:001}(e)).
+On-site documentation of religious rituals or events comprises 17.27\% of content, including collective activities like chanting and choir performances, as well as individual ceremonies such as weddings (Figure~\ref{fig:001}(b)).
+Music videos (12.45\%) show significant increases in normal videos, with Christian and Jewish music being particularly active.
+Dance occupies a minimal proportion, while other formats include animated short films and AI-generated visual presentations of religious deities (Figure~\ref{fig:001}(e)).